 The key to balanced, freedom-filled relationships is in verse 16.
 Paul commands Christians to “walk by the Spirit.”
 Not a suggestion.
 This is an on-going, daily, hourly, moment by moment choice to allow God’s Spirit to lead us.

-GO DEEPER: “you won’t fulfill the lusts of the flesh”.
+GO DEEPER: “so you won’t fulfill the lusts of the flesh”.
 The word fulfill (telew in the Gk) means to bring something to maturity or to its end.
 This is a subjunctive verb unique to Greek culture.
 Subjunctive is called, “the mood of possibility”.
 It is used in the NT to indicate things that exist but do not have to happen.
 For example, “do not leave your keys in the car (imperative) and you won’t tempt your child to accidentally start it (subjunctive).
 By leaving the keys in the car I provide the opportunity for a child to start it.
 There is a mood of possibility there.
 Now, with us obeying the Spirit vs. the flesh there is a mood of possibility with the flesh.
 It is ready to be started and take over.

 Have you learned to love your spouse with the love that shows up even when you do not like each other much?
 Have you found the power of God to help you love each other?